 Veterinarians are the foundation of animal health.
-They are important in keeping our pets, livestock, and wildlife healthy and happy.
-These animal experts are trained and experienced to handle any medical issue animals face.
+These specialists keep our pets, livestock, and wildlife happy and healthy.
+Vets are trusted professionals, trained to handle any medical issues our animal friends might face.

-For many pet owners, veterinarians are trusted partners in their pets' lives, advising on vaccinations, diet, grooming, preventive care, and more.
+For many pet owners, veterinarians are trusted partners in their pets' lives, advising on preventive care, diet, health management, grooming, and more.

 What Does a Veterinarian Do?